-- There are multiple ways to independently track your usage - ranging from apps, software programs and built in features on routers.
-We have an entire section covering many options, including links to tools, in the 'Managing Mobile Data Usage' chapter of The Mobile Internet Handbook.
+- There are multiple ways to independently track your usage - ranging from apps, software programs and built-in features on routers.
+We have an entire section covering many options, including links to tools, in our guide on Assessing Your Mobile Internet Needs.

 Other Bandwidth Saving Tips

 If you ever accidentally blow through your data caps on your primary cellular account, it is extremely useful to have a secondary way online to help you limp through to the end of the month when your caps reset.